SSpeights/PowerShellGuide/pipelining.md

 ## Further pipeline reading

-Microsoft has good docuementation for powershell and we recommend that you also [take a look at their documentaiton about pipelines](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pipelines?view=powershell-5.1) to get more details on how to use the pipeline and alternative ways to pipeline objects for your PowerShell tasks.
+Microsoft has good documentation for powershell and we recommend that you also [take a look at their documentation about pipelines](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_pipelines?view=powershell-5.1) to get more details on how to use the pipeline and alternative ways to pipeline objects for your PowerShell tasks.

 ## Some basic uses cases for the pipe